tidymodels/parsnip/man/rmd/svm_linear_LiblineaR.md

 Predictors should have the same scale.
 One way to achieve this is to center and scale each so that each predictor has mean zero and a variance of one.

+## Case weights

+The underlying model implementation does not allow for case weights.

 ## Examples

 The "Fitting and Predicting with parsnip" article contains [examples](https://parsnip.tidymodels.org/articles/articles/Examples.html#svm-linear-LiblineaR) for `svm_linear()` with the `"LiblineaR"` engine.